There are seven diatomic elements to remember in chemistry.

 What I’ve done is encoded them in a story that uses as many pop culture references as possible.

 Obviously, you’ll want to work with examples that make sense to you.
 If you don’t know who the Mario Brothers are, think of some other brothers for Bromine.
-Personalize is the key to forming effective active recall.
+Or perhaps imagine a “broken” mine to get close to the sound of the word.

 Step Three: Add Numbers